alscwha2/Projects/Zookeeper/README.md

+To run, download Zookeeper and start the zookeeper server on your machine.
+Then simply run the scrip "easy_run.sh."

 The input file is in the curent directory named input.txt.
 Input syntax and limitations specified there.
 I provided two bash files. run.sh takes arguments, arg1=host:port arg2=numWorkers arg3=inputFilePath.
 easy_run.sh takes no arguments and calls run.sh with default arguments.